 (1) Application for Department Approval of Amendment.
 The application for an amendment to a CITC allocation shall be in writing in a format prescribed by the Department.

 (2) Application for Department Approval of Extension.
-A Community Partner that anticipates that it will not be able to fully utilize its CITC allocation within three years may apply in writing to the Department for a one-year extension.
+A Community Partner that anticipates that it will not be able to fully utilize its CITC allocation within three years may apply in writing to the Department for a one-year extension, subject to any restrictions or limitations the Department may implement through administrative guidance or contract.
 The application shall be in writing in a format prescribed by the Department, and must be submitted to the Department not less than 90 days prior to the expiration of the three-year allocation period.

 68.05: Reporting and Review